 My friends from certain parts of Pennsylvania would call this “Chicken and Dumplings” but to me, and to most everyone I grew up with that’s a different dish altogether.
-This chicken and noodles.
+This is chicken and noodles.
 It’s thicker than chicken noodle soup, and a staple of festivals, carnivals, town picnics, and state fairs – where there’s almost always a cart selling paper cups or bowls filled with the slippery noodles.

 The key to the dish is the thick homemade noodles – and unlike most soup recipes, including the one in this book, they’re cooked in a roux thickened stock studded with vegetables and chopped chicken pieces.
 The end result is a thick stew of soft chewy noodles, vegetables that have flavored and soaked up the flavor and thickened the broth into a wholesome stew.

 It’s a great meal on a cold winter night, or reheated, a filling lunch.
 The recipe is less complicated than it seems at first, and the results are totally worth it.